I will be sharing my trusted method of cleaning RAM contacts. I’ve used this method for over 20 years, which has worked beautifully.

-1. Prepare a good enough workspace
+1. Prepare a good enough workspace to remove the RAM

-2. Clean the contacts with an eraser
+2. Use an eraser

 You will notice the first few strokes will most likely result in the eraser end becoming a bit dirty.
-Yes, that was on your copper contacts!
-No wonder you had problems.
+Yes, that was on your copper contacts.
+No wonder you had problems!

 3. Clean off the eraser filings